What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Cost-effective

 Both traditional NVRs and DVRs require a high upfront cost for installation, setup, and storage capacity—and then there are ongoing maintenance costs.
-There are lower implementation costs and very little maintenance for IT with cloud-based services, making it cost-efficient in the long run.
+There are lower implementation costs and very little maintenance for IT with cloud-based services, making them more cost-efficient in the long run.

 Scalability